 - Database logging: the variables to store are added to the list through the "add" button (the "delete" one cancels from the list) among the available ones.
 The database enabling and the time base is set through the proper box.
 If the database isn't activated the variables aren't stored on the device. - Data event logging: the variables are selected from the list.
 Each state change of the variables is stored in data logger.
 The data event logging enabling is set through the proper box.
 If it isn't activated the events aren't stored on the device.
-The available variables are the following:

-- Modules conn. error: communication failure with expansion modules. - Meas. modules conn. error: communication failure with measurement module. - o Too long start - Start/Stop motor: the motor was started or stopped. - Module configuration error - o Data base logging reset: the database logging was reset. - Fast data logger reset: the fast data logger was reset. - o Data event reset: the data event logging was reset. - \circ $\;$ DMPU power OFF: the device was powered off. - DMPU power ON: the device was powered on. - Latch reset command: the latch virtual alarm reset command is executed - o Used virtual inputs: the virtual inputs changed status. - Digital inputs status: the digital inputs changed status. - Digital outputs status: the outputs changed status. - Fast data logger: this datalogger works just as the database logger apart from the time base which is 100 ms during each motor start.
+The available variables are the following: - Modules conn. error: communication failure with expansion modules. - Meas. modules conn. error: communication failure with measurement module. - Motor start timer - Start/Stop motor: the motor was started or stopped. - Module configuration error - Data base logging reset: the database logging was reset. - Fast data logger reset: the fast data logger was reset. - Data event reset: the data event logging was reset. - DMPU power OFF: the device was powered off. - DMPU power ON: the device was powered on. - Latch reset command: the latch virtual alarm reset command is executed - o Used virtual inputs: the virtual inputs changed status. - Digital inputs status: the digital inputs changed status. - Digital outputs status: the outputs changed status. - Fast data logger: this datalogger works just as the database logger apart from the time base which is 100 ms during each motor start (the variables are stored for 20 seconds for each motor start).
 The data fast logger enabling is set through the proper box.
 If it isn't activated the events aren't stored on the device.